Nursing B.S.N. (Accelerated)

 • Cumulative GPA of 2.75

-• Successful completion of the following courses with a grade of C or better within the last five (5) years of application to the program:
+• Successful completion of the following courses with a grade of C or better within the last five (5) years of application to the program (note online lab courses are not accepted):

 • Human Anatomy with Lab (all body systems)